Former U.S. VP Gore says Trump is putting 'knee on the neck of democracy' | Politics

 "It's not really up to him," Gore said, noting that Trump's term would end on Jan.
 20, 2021, if he loses, under parameters set by the U.S. Constitution.
 U.S. Secret Service and other military and security forces would answer to the new president as of that date, Gore added.

-'STILL TIME' Gore, who since leaving office has become a Nobel Peace Prize-winning environmental advocate, said policymakers cannot afford to ignore global climate change even as they grapple with the pandemic.
+'STILL TIME' Gore, a Nobel Peace Prize-winning environmental advocate, said policymakers cannot afford to ignore global climate change even as they grapple with the pandemic.

-The two crises offer similar lessons, Gore said.
-In both cases, scientists with "their hair on fire" have warned of potentially deadly consequences - and both have exposed the racial and economic inequities that undergird society, Gore added.
-"These crises are braided together," Gore said.

-Gore said that unlike the pandemic, which forced economic shutdowns intended to curb the pathogen's spread, climate change can be mitigated by investing in the economy's future.
-The two fastest-growing jobs in the United States are solar-energy panel installer and wind-turbine technician, Gore said, demonstrating the so-called green economy's potential.
+The two crises "are braided together," Gore said.
+In both cases, scientists with "their hair on fire" have warned of potentially deadly consequences - and both have exposed racial and economic inequities that undergird society, Gore added.
+Unlike the pandemic, which triggered economic shutdowns intended to curb the pathogen's spread, climate change can be mitigated by investing in the economy's future, Gore said.

 "There is still time," Gore added, "to solve this crisis before it reaches its catastrophic stage.
 Damage has already been done, and more will be done.
 But we still can avoid the worst of the consequences."